Pennycomequick (horse): 1929: three-year-old season

 Pennycomequick was entered for the 1000 Guineas at Newmarket but was not among the placed finishers.
 She then won the Haverhill Stakes over nine furlongs at the same course.
 On 5 June Pennycomequick started the 11/10 favourite in a field of thirteen runners for the 151st running of the Oaks Stakes over one and a half miles at Epsom Racecourse.
 On the way to the start she unseated her Belgian jockey Henri Jelliss but then stood "stock still" and allowed her rider to remount.
 She tracked the leaders as Golden Silence set the pace, before moving into the lead approaching the final turn and quickly drew away from her rivals and won "with great ease" by five lengths from Golden Silence, with Sister Anne two lengths back in third.
-Jelliss eplained that he had briefly shown the winner whip as at the filly appeared to think that the race was over and wanted to stop.
+Jelliss explained that he had briefly shown the winner whip as at the filly appeared to think that the race was over and wanted to stop.
 Her winning time of 2:35.8 was 0.6 seconds faster than that recorded by Trigo in winning the Epsom Derby over the same course and distance.

 The filly was then dropped back in distance for the Coronation Stakes over one mile at Royal Ascot but ran poorly in a race won by Daumont.

 In September Pennycomequick was matched against male opposition and started 3/1 favourite for the St Leger at Doncaster Racecourse.
 She moved up to join the leaders in the straight but faded in the last quarter mile and finished sixth of the nineteen runners behind Trigo.
 Jellis commented "I thought we would win but...
 I felt the filly just "dying" in my hands.
 It looks as if she just does not stay as well as we thought".
 It was announced shortly after the race that the filly had suffered a split pastern and would be retired from racing.